Babis unmoved by protests over EU scam allegations

 The Czech leader is part of a wider populist axis in central Europe.

-Similar governments in Hungary, Poland, and Romania have also provoked an EU backlash over corruption and rule of law.
+Similar governments in Hungary, Poland, and Romania have provoked an EU backlash over corruption and rule of law.

 A Babis spokeswoman, Jana Adamcova, also said Sunday's demonstration was "a perfect example of the fact that freedom and democracy in our country are not at risk".